-10 Sparkling Facts About Madame Clicquot, the Queen of a Champagne Dynasty
+10 Facts About Madame Clicquot, the Queen of a Champagne Dynasty

 But it might be surprising to learn that there was a time when this wine industry was barely hanging on.
 Its popularity today took the hard work and perseverance of winemakers past, especially Madame Clicquot, whose winery, Veuve Clicquot, is still known around the world for its champagne.

-Madame Clicquot not only saved a failing winery in the early 1800s, but helped turn the region into the powerhouse that it is now.
-Here are a few facts about this innovative businesswoman.
+Madame Clicquot not only saved a failing winery in the early 1800s, but helped turn the region into a powerhouse.
+Now, centuries after she changed the wine world, her story is being adapted for the big screen.
+Ahead of the release of Widow Clicquot on July 19, 2024, here are some facts about this innovative businesswoman.

 1. Madame Clicquot lived through the French Revolution.